- 3 Bedrooms

 The space

 Located a quarter mile from the home are the islands private beaches.
 Take a walk on the Audubon Trail, which is located only one block from the front door.
-Rent a bicycle to appreciate the many bicycle trails the island has to offer.
+Rent a bicycle to savor the many bicycle trails the island has to offer.
 Club cards available for an additional fee the provide access to pools, eateries, golf and tennis access, pickle ball courts and racket ball, a exercise center, and more.

 Living room and master bedroom windows opening onto the lagoon with golf course vistas.